 Unfortunately due to technical difficulties this week’s service audio was not recorded.
+If you enjoy silent movies I can share the link with you.

 The books of chronicles are a retelling of the history already recorded in the books of I,II Kings and I and II Samuel to a very specific audience—those who had returned from the captivity in Babylon and were re-establishing the nation of Israel.